openedx/edx-documentation/en_us/students/source/SFD_account.rst

   account on Edge unless you have received an invitation to enroll in an Edge course.

-.. note::  The user accounts on edx.org and edX Edge are separate.
-If you take courses on both websites, you must complete the account registration process on each of the two sites.
+.. note::  The user accounts for edx.org and edX Edge are separate.
+If you take courses on both sites, you must complete the :ref:`account registration
+   <Register on edX>` process separately for each site.

+.. _Register on edX:

 ********************************
 Create and Activate an Account
 ********************************

 .. include:: ../../shared/getting_started/create_activate_account.rst